 How to File the Federal Solar Tax Credit – A Step by Step Guide

 Now that you have your very own solar system, the 30% Residential Solar Tax Credit is yours for the claiming.
 How exactly do you go about it?

-The Residential Clean Energy Credit (formerly known as the solar investment tax credit, or ITC) is a 30% tax credit for homeowners who invest in solar.
+The Residential Clean Energy Credit (also known as the solar investment tax credit or ITC) is a tax credit for homeowners who invest in solar and/or battery storage.
 Thanks to the Inflation Reduction Act, the 30% credit is available for homeowners that install solar from 2022 to 2032.
 That’s 30% of the gross amount paid for the system and its installation.

-You will need two IRS tax forms (plus their instructions) to file for your solar tax credit:
+You will need four IRS tax forms to file for your solar tax credit:

 You’ll also need: